Welcome to year 5

 Please practice these at home.

-During Spring 2 term our Literacy focus will link to our class text
+During Summer 2 term our Literacy focus will link to our class text

 Music continues to be taught by Mrs Amison, our specialist music teacher on Wednesday mornings.

 2nd/ 3rd March Parent’s Evening- letter to be sent out with regards to format.